abinashpun/abinashpun.github.io/_datascience/2023-05-04-DataStructure.md

 collection: datascience
 ---
 # Array
 - A set of an index and value pairs.
-- One of the oldest, most commonly used data structures.
+One of the oldest, most commonly used data structures.
 - Locate consecutively in memory, following the order of index (sequential).
 - The size of the interval between two consecutive elements is equal to the size of the data type of the element.
 - Linear arrays, or one dimensional arrays, are the most basic.
-    - Are static in size, meaning that they are declared with a fixed size.
+    - Are static in size i.e., that they are declared with a fixed size.
-- Dynamic arrays are like one dimensional arrays, but have reserved space for additional elements.
+- Dynamic arrays are like one dimensional arrays but have reserved space for additional elements.
     - If a dynamic array is full, it copies its contents to a larger array.

-- **Pros**
+## Pros
     - Simple deployment.
     - Fast access to data of any position using its index.
-- **Cons**
+## Cons
     - Deletion, insertion of an element is inefficient: requires copy and paste of the entire subsequent elements.

-- **Time Complexity**
+## Time Complexity
     - Indexing: Linear array: `O(1)`, Dynamic array: `O(1)`
     - Search: Linear array: `O(n)`, Dynamic array: `O(n)`
     - Optimized Search: Linear array: `O(log n)`, Dynamic array: ``O(log n)``